Dance Club Songs: History

 On January 26, 2013, Billboard introduced the Hot Dance/Electronic Songs chart, which tracks the 50 most popular dance and electronic songs as determined by Billboard based on digital single sales, streaming, radio airplay across all formats, and club play, with Dance Club Songs serving as the club play component to the multi-metric chart.

 On March 31, 2020, due to the COVID-19 pandemic, which caused the closures of clubs, Billboard suspended the chart.
 The last number-one song, for the issue dated March 28, 2020, was "Love Hangover 2020" by Diana Ross.
-Even after the pandemic receded and club attendance increased again, Billboard has not revived the chart nor published any information about a possible revival, effectively ending the nearly 44-year run of the chart.
+Even after the pandemic receded and club attendance increased again, Billboard did not revive the chart nor publish any information about a possible revival, effectively ending the nearly 44-year run of the chart.

 Statistics and Record World data

 Although the disco chart began reporting popular songs in New York City nightclubs, Billboard soon expanded coverage to feature multiple charts each week which highlighted playlists in various cities such as San Francisco, San Diego, Boston, Los Angeles, Chicago, Miami, Phoenix, Detroit, and Houston.
 During this time, Billboard rival publication Record World was the first to compile a dance chart which incorporated club play on a national level.
 Noted Billboard statistician Joel Whitburn later "adopted" Record World′s chart data from the weeks between March 29, 1975, and August 21, 1976, into Billboard′s club play history.
 For the sake of continuity, Record World′s national chart is incorporated into both Whitburn's Dance/Disco publication (via his Record Research company) as well as the 1975 and 1976 number-ones lists.

-With the issue dated August 28, 1976, Billboard premiered its own national chart (National Disco Action Top 30) and their data is used from this date forward.
+With the issue dated August 28, 1976, Billboard premiered its own national chart, the National Disco Action Top 30, and their data is used from this date forward.

 In January 2017, Billboard proclaimed Madonna as the most successful artist in the history of the chart, ranking her first in their list of the 100 top all-time dance artists.
 Madonna holds the record for the most number-one songs with 50.
 Katy Perry holds the record for having 18 consecutive number-one songs.
 Perry's third studio album, Teenage Dream (2010), became the first album in the history of the chart to produce at least seven number-one songs by a lead artist.
-It held this record until Rihanna's eighth studio album Anti produced eight chart-toppers from 2016 to 2017.
+(Note: Kristine W's The Power of Music was the first album to produce seven number-one songs, from 2009–2011, but she was not the lead on one of the songs, "Walk Away", which was credited to Tony Moran featuring Kristine W.) It held this record until Rihanna's eighth studio album Anti produced eight chart-toppers from 2016 to 2017.
 Rihanna is the only artist to have achieved five number-one songs in a calendar year.